What is the STDEV.S Function?

 - Arguments can either be numbers or names, arrays, or references that contain numbers.

-- The STDEV.S function is used to calculate the SD of a sample and not a population.
+- The STDEV.S function is used to calculate the SD of a sample and not of a whole population.
 To calculate the standard deviation for a population, use either the STDEVP function or the STDEV.P function.

 How to use the STDEV.S Function in Excel?